-- Temporal Acceleration - A pretty expensive spell, usually being used on your beatstick to secure an alpha strike.
-Ranged specialists are also not out of consideration: four hits from the Thunderhead's guns can be a shocking experience.
+- Temporal Acceleration - A pretty expensive spell that should be used on your main beatstick to secure an alpha strike.

-- Time Bomb - Very expensive spell, easily capable of burning through most of your FOCUS pool, but securing a direct hit on a key target can be crippling.
+- Time Bomb - A very expensive spell, easily capable of burning through most of your FOCUS pool, but securing a direct hit on a key target can be crippling.

 Regard this one as a tactical jamming.
-She plays well into lists with few, quality melee models (usually jacks and beasts), who are depending on delivering the alpha strike.
-However, numerous infantry and jammers can easily overload you, as there will be plenty of models that can still activate normally.
-Timing and knowing the enemy's threat ranges is critical.
-Also, as the affected number of models are more or less random.
-Identify the 6 most critical models in your CTRL you want to cripple, and regard any spare as a gift.
+She plays well against lists with just a few, quality melee models (usually jacks and beasts), who are depending on delivering the alpha strike.
+Numerous infantry and jammers can easily overwhelm you, as there will be plenty of models that can still activate normally despite her feat.
+Timing and knowledge of the enemy's threat ranges is critical.
+Also, as the affected number of models are more or less random, simply identify the 6 most critical models in your control range that you want to cripple and regard any extra targets as a gift.